 - Karen Mitchell Head of the Learning Support Department; LIz Holbrook Special Needs Coordinator (SENCO) ext 514

 Pacific Form Class

-A vertical form class (with students at all year levels in the school) helps to provide extra support for Pacific students.
+A vertical form class (with students at all year levels in the school) helps to provide a community for Pacific students.

 An enthusiastic group of parents meets regularly for information and feedback about academic and other matters of special interest to them.
+Workshops at these evenings are decided by parents working with the Pacific Focus Group teachers.
 All Pacific and other interested families are welcome.

 Pacific Pride Leadership